JobMatchAI-An Intelligent Job Matching Platform Using Knowledge Graphs, Semantic Search and Explainable AI: Extended Evaluation Details

-\paragraph{Source data.} We utilize a fixed snapshot of the ``NYC Jobs'' dataset from NYC Open Data (Socrata endpoint \texttt{kpav-sd4t}), comprising 1,283 civil-service job postings.
-Each posting contains a title, description, salary range, location, required skills/qualifications, and preferred skills—providing the structured metadata necessary for multi-factor evaluation.
-This snapshot is archived alongside the release artifacts to ensure reproducibility.
+\textbf{Source data.} We use a fixed snapshot of the ``NYC Jobs'' dataset from NYC Open Data (Socrata endpoint \texttt{kpav-sd4t}), containing 1,283 civil-service job postings.
+Each includes title, description, salary range, location, required and preferred skills, providing structured metadata for multi-factor evaluation.
+This snapshot is archived with release artifacts for reproducibility.